24 hours a day, 7 days a week

 The St. Tammany Parish Hospital Pulmonary Rehabilitation Program helps patients return to an active lifestyle through exercise and education.
 The program contains 36 sessions which last approximately an hour on Tuesdays and Thursdays.
 For more information, please contact 985-898-3785.

-Sleep studies are performed 3 days a week 8:00pm to 6:00am, at the Sleep Disorders Center.
+Sleep studies are performed three days a week from 8 p.m. to 6 a.m. at the Sleep Disorders Center.
 Our sleep clinic is held weekly which includes patient education and equipment review.
 For more information about sleeping disorders, please contact Sleep Disorders Center at 985-871-5987.

 Are you at risk for COPD?
 Click here to take a short, five-question screening test to find out.